rsksmart/devportal-1.0/rif/rns/integrate/integrate-wallet.md

 #### Batch subdomain registration

 This solution is more complicated.
-We have a tool which registers multiple subdomains using fewer transactions, and this incurring lower costs.
+We have a tool which registers multiple subdomains using fewer transactions, and thus incurs lower costs.

 This method needs a trigger that will activate the batch subdomain tool.
 You will also need to store in some place all the subdomains that should be created at the same time.
 We provide an example of that tool [here](https://github.com/rnsdomains/rns-subdomain-batch).